 IMemoryCache of ASP.NET Core is more convenient and handle the expiration of the token for us by removing it from the cache when the date is passed.
 You can find more about cache memory in ASP.NET Core here.

 Use a Delegating handler to directly set the token in the HttpClient request

 Handling the token retrieval in a separate service is nice but that does not solve the issue of duplicated code.
 Even if the

 UserService will still call

 RetrieveToken.
 Moreover setting the token on each request should not be a concern of

 That's where come delegating handlers.
-A delegating handler is quite similar to an ASP.NET Core middleware but instead of applying a processing on an incoming request and its response, it does so on an outgoing request and its response.
-In concrete terms you use a delegating handler to apply something (logging, authentication, caching ...) to http requests you make to an API using an
+A delegating handler is quite similar to an ASP.NET Core middleware but instead of applying some processing on an incoming request and its response, it does so on an outgoing request and its response.
+In concrete terms, you use a delegating handler to apply something (logging, authentication, caching ...) to HTTP requests you make to an API using an

 HttpClient.
 To learn more about delegating handlers there is a nice article from Steve Gordon on the topic.

 A custom delegating handler is exactly what we need: a piece of code that all our HTTP requests from

 UserService will go through and where we will be able to set the token on the authentication header of each request.
 Here is the code of our custom delegating handler: